CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ###### Example: Declaring and annotating the Qwen-7B model's tokenizer

-Using the [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model as published to Hugging Face, the tokenizer is published within the model repository and can be represented as components.
-This method extends the use of a CycloneDX "assembly" to declare the tokenizer as shown in the previous section "[Describing a model repository as a CycloneDX assembly](0x20-Design-Model-Component-Metadata.md#example-qwenqwen-7b-model-repository-files)".
+Using the [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model in Hugging Face, its tokenizer is published (as a Python file) within the model repository and can be represented as a component.

+Below utilize the CycloneDX "assembly" composition to declare the tokenizer as exampled for other model files in the previous section "[Describing a model repository as a CycloneDX assembly](0x20-Design-Model-Component-Metadata.md#example-qwenqwen-7b-model-repository-files)".

 ```json
 {